-Yes, the “whatever” generation of latchkey kids who were feral and fended for themselves already have or may be experiencing a mid-life crisis.
+Gen Xers are known as the “whatever” generation of latchkey kids who were feral and fended for themselves for years.
+Gen X is now in the time of their lives where they could be experiencing a mid-life crisis.
 The following is a list of things people have been compelled to do after experiencing a mid-life crisis.

 Many people start to reflect on their relationships and the value they bring to their lives.
 Unfortunately, it can result in the end of ones that feel toxic or to be lacking the love they need.

 “After 25 years of marriage to the wrong person I filed for divorce.
 I’m glad I did.
 My stress level is negative and my smile is back.”